 African American community

-One study in 2000 showed that the majority of Far-East Asian men with severe OSA had a normal body mass index measure owing to facial structures that contribute to the breathing disruptions.12
+One study in 2000 showed that the majority of Far-East Asian men with severe OSA had a normal body mass index measure and that their facial structures contributed to their breathing disruptions.11

 Latin American community

-While information about OSA in Native American indigenous populations remains slim, research suggests that people in this community may more likely to develop sleep apnea due to higher obesity rates.
-More than one-third of all Native Americans are obese.14
+While information about OSA in Native American indigenous populations remains slim, research suggests that people in this community may be likely to develop sleep apnea due to higher obesity rates.
+Almost one-third of all Native Americans are obese.13

 Diagnosis and treatment challenges